Annwn: Name and etymology

-Mythical locations

 In both Welsh and Irish mythologies, the Otherworld was believed to be located either on an island or underneath the earth.
 In the First Branch of the Mabinogi, it is implied that Annwn is a land within Dyfed, while the context of the Arthurian poem Preiddeu Annwfn suggests an island location.
 Two other otherworldly feasts that occur in the Second Branch of the Mabinogi are located in Harlech in northwest Wales and on Ynys Gwales in southwest Pembrokeshire.